What are Incoterms?

 The general rule applied by the FedEx clearance teams is: for the terms within category ‘E-’ and ‘F-’, FedEx freight cost is added to the total value indicated on the commercial invoice.
 For the terms within category ‘C-’ and ‘D-’, no FedEx freight cost is added.

-All FedEx Express customers should be aware that the Incoterm indicated on the commercial invoice can result in customs in various countries adjusting the duty and tax assessment of the shipment.
+All FedEx Express customers should be aware that the Incoterm indicated on the commercial invoice can result in customs in various countries/territories adjusting the duty and tax assessment of the shipment.

 Common causes of Incoterms problems